-- 4.6.1 Except where reduced by any lawful decision of the employer to close the school to students, the length of the school year for each school shall be determined according to the requirement that schools are required to be open for at least 380 half days in any one calendar year. - 4.6.2 The normal teaching load of teachers in respect of any one year is therefore related to that requirement. - 4.7 Division of Year into Terms and Holidays
+- 4.6.1 Except where reduced by any lawful decision of the employer to close the school to students, the length of the school year for each school shall be determined according to the requirement that schools are required to be open for at least 380 half days in any one calendar year. - 4.6.2 The normal teaching load of teachers in respect of any one year is therefore related to that requirement.

+4.7 Division of Year into Terms and Holidays

-4.7.1 For the purposes of organising their educational programmes it is noted that schools are permitted to divide the school year into teaching terms and holidays (vacations) in accordance with the Education (when state schools must be open) Regulations 2022/egislation.
-Part 7 of the Education Act 1989.
+4.7.1 For the purposes of organising their educational programmes it is noted that schools are permitted to divide the school year into teaching terms and holidays (vacations) in accordance with Part 7 of the Education Act 1989.